-Calhoun Community College Adult Education offers a FREE Digital Literacy class in both the Decatur and Huntsville areas.
+Calhoun Community College Adult Education offers a FREE Digital Literacy class in the Decatur/Athens and Huntsville areas.
 The class covers computer basics, Internet basics, Windows 10, and the basic principles of Microsoft Word, Excel, PowerPoint, and Outlook.
 This is an entry-level computer class.